The anatomy of a midday shooting in Austin

 "Oh my God!
 Oh my God!
 Oh my God!" one woman shouted.

 "You see what the f—k we go through?
-Every f—ing day!" said another woman to no one in particular, and to everyone, as she walked away from the scene.
+Every f—ing day!" said another woman to no one in particular, and to everyone, as she walked away from the malaise.

 "Talk to him!
 Talk to him!" instructed a man who, along with several other bystanders, hovered over the victim.
 B.J. may have heard the blare of traffic, police sirens, car horns, the admonition of cops clearing the scene — the gravity of the mundane.